 Students who visit the RWC meet with trained undergraduate writing or research consultants who will get to know them and the assignment, discuss their questions and concerns, review and discuss their work or ideas, and share feedback and resources to facilitate students’ long-term learning.
-The consultant’s highest priority is to help students meet assignment expectations and develop increased confidence as writers and researchers.
+The consultant’s highest priority is to help students develop increased confidence as writers and researchers.

 Click on the tabs below to explore RWC resources available for faculty and classroom support.